 The infrastructure manager is tasked with the technical inspection of rolling stock used for journeys which do not utilise train paths on its railway infrastructure in accordance with the Royal Decree of 23 May 2013 adopting the applicable requirements for rolling stock without the use of train paths and for safety staff carrying out operations related to the operation of an installation or of a private railway connection.
 Against this background, Infrabel developed the YourTechnicalControl service.
 More information on this service is available in point 5.5.3.

-Further details can be obtained from the Rail Safety and Interoperability Agency (see point 1.6.4) or from Infrabel (see point 1.6.1).
+Further details can be obtained from the SSICF (see point 1.6.4), from the ERA (see point 1.6.8) or from Infrabel (see point 1.6.1).